fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 Also, make sure that the frontend still works locally (in development mode when started with command _npm run dev_).

-If you have problems getting the app working make sure that your directory structure matches [the example app](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part3-3).

 </div>